 Equality is about making sure people are treated fairly and given fair chances.
 Equality is not about treating everyone in the same way, but it recognises that their needs are met in different ways.

 Diversity is about valuing individual difference.
 So 'diversity' is much more than just a new word for equality.
-A diversity approach aims to recognise value and manage difference to enable all employees to contribute and realise their full potential.
-Diversity challenges us to recognise and value all sorts of differences as well as those covered by the law in order to make Nottingham City Council a better place for everyone to work and the services we provide appropriate for everyone.
+A diversity approach aims to recognise the value and manage difference to enable all employees to contribute and realise their full potential.
+Diversity challenges us to recognise and value all sorts of differences as well as those covered by the law to make Nottingham City Council a better place for everyone to work and the services we provide appropriately for everyone.

 Equality and Diversity Policy

 Our equality objectives help us to focus on reducing inequality and advancing equality through the decisions that we make and through our policies and practices.
 These objectives are an integral part of the Council Plan and will help us to deliver our priorities:

 Make sure that our workforce will reflect the citizens we serve